Skip to Content

 The Northern Lights in Iceland in September tend to be good thanks to the autumn equinox and less cloud cover.
 It also has the least rainfall of any month in Iceland’s Northern Lights viewing season.
 This is the best month to see the aurora.

-October is an OK month to go Northern Lights hunting in Iceland as the nighttime temperatures are still relatively high.
+October is an OK month to go as the nighttime temperatures are still relatively high.
 However, October is Iceland’s wettest month, so come prepared with rainproof gear.

 Rain also equals clouds, so again, not great.

-The weather gets colder in Iceland in November but the night gets longer – so the aurora are visible for a longer part of each day should they appear.
+The weather gets colder in Iceland in November but the night gets longer – so the auroras are visible for a longer part of each day should they appear.

-December should be the best time to see the Northern Lights, and it would be, if we went on daylight hours alone (around the winter solstice southern Iceland has around 4 hours of daylight and the north even less).
+December should be the best month, if we went on daylight hours alone (around the winter solstice southern Iceland has around 4 hours of daylight and the north even less).
 But statistically, there is less aurora activity in December than during September and March.
 The weather is also colder.

 The outlook for seeing the Northern lights in Iceland in January is pretty much the same as for November and December but it’s fractionally colder and quite a bit wetter (and cloudier).